Wiuwert: Mummies

 The basement of the Nicolas Church of Wiuwert houses four natural mummies dating back to the beginning of the seventeenth century.
 In the year 1609, the noble Walta family had a crypt built beneath the church for them to be buried in.
 Some members of the aforementioned Labadist community were also buried in the crypt.
 In the year 1765, construction crew accidentally rediscovered this crypt with its very well preserved bodies: the bodies were still wearing clothes, and they looked like they had just been buried.
 There were originally eleven bodies in the crypt, however many had been stolen, leaving just four.

-So far, scientist have been unable to pinpoint the cause of the mummification of the bodies.
+So far, scientists have been unable to pinpoint the cause of the mummification of the bodies.
 Contributing factors such as the constant low temperature, high humidity and continuous airflow have been mentioned, but never proven.
 Several birds have been hung on the ceiling as a test and have mummified.

 The identity of the mummies is similarly unclear.
 The four mummies are one young girl (aged 14) that died around 1610 from tuberculosis, a woman that died a peaceful death around 1618, a man who died a painful death due to a dental abscess, and the gold smith Stellingwerf who appears to have died peacefully and was the last to be buried around the year 1705.

 A set of ivory dentures was discovered in the basement.
 Some believe that it belonged to Anna Maria van Schurman, because she was one of the few who could afford and make such a luxury.